paulosuzart/paulosuzart.github.io/_posts/2018-04-19-exploring-optional-types-in-java8.md

 # Vavr.io Option to the rescue

 The [Vavr.io](http://www.vavr.io/) promises to turn Java upside down.
 And I'm pretty convinced they are doing great.
 Their [Option](https://static.javadoc.io/io.vavr/vavr/0.9.2/io/vavr/control/Option.html) just works and is awesome.
-Now imagine we have replaced `Optional` with `Option` in our `Node` class and let's see how both algo looks like afther the change.
+Now imagine we have replaced `Optional` with `Option` in our `Node` class and let's see how both algo looks like after the change.

 First, the depth first: